 Once upon a time, I was one of the youngest employees at any given place I worked.
 A sweet little baby ready to change the world!
 Ugh, my goodness, someone go back and talk some sense into her.
 But I digress…

-My point is, I've worked with a lot of mamas through the years.
+My point is, I've worked with a lot of mamas through the years before becoming a working mom.
 My career in nonprofit management means that I've worked with a lot of women because the nonprofit deck is stacked to be mostly female.
 And while it goes without saying, these working mamas were absolutely awesome, there was a lot I didn't realize until I became a working mom myself.

 I saw working moms come in flustered at 8 a.m. and didn't realize the battles they'd already fought that day to get kids fed, dressed, and off to school on time.